GCondNet: A Novel Method for Improving Neural Networks on Small High-Dimensional Tabular Data

+Figure~\ref{fig:initialisations_comparison} shows that the specialised initialisation schemes (NMF, PCA, WL) outperform a standard MLP, and we observe that \gcondnet with both SRD and KNN graphs further improves over these initialisations.
+These results suggest that initialisation methods that incorporate appropriate inductive biases, as in \gcondnet, can outperform popular initialisation methods, which assume the weights should be independent at initialisation \citep{glorot2010understanding, he2015delving}, which can lead to overfitting on small datasets.

+The advantage of using GNNs becomes more evident when comparing the performance of $\mathsf{GCondNet}$, which incorporates a learnable GNN, to the Weisfeiler-Lehman method, which is a parameter-free method.
+Although both methods are applied on the same SRD graphs, \gcondnet's higher performance by 7\% underscores the crucial role of \textit{training} GNNs to distil structure from the sample-wise relationships, exceeding the capabilities of other methods.

-In addition to the SRD and KNN methods explained in Section~\ref{sec:method-graph-construction} we also consider random graphs between samples for the GNN in $\mathsf{GCondNet}$ (full details for creating random graphs are in Appendix~\ref{appendix:influence-mlp-initialisation}).
-We train $\mathsf{GCondNet}$ on $25$ different data splits, and for each split, we sample random graphs five times -- resulting in $125$ trained models on random graphs.
+\textbf{GCondNet is robust to different graph construction methods.} As \gcondnet is general and does not rely on knowing the ground-truth relationship between samples, we analyse its robustness to the user-defined method for defining such relationships.
+In addition to the KNN and SRD graphs from Section~\ref{sec:method-graph-construction}, we also consider graphs with random edges between samples (called ``RandEdge'' graphs).
+Specifically, we generate the RandEdge graphs with similar graph statistics to the SRD graphs but random graph edges (full details for creating RandEdge graphs are in Appendix~\ref{appendix:influence-mlp-initialisation}).
+We train $\mathsf{GCondNet}$ on $25$ different data splits, and for each split, we sample RandEdge graphs five times -- resulting in $125$ trained models on RandEdge graphs.

-Table~\ref{tab:ablation-weight-initialisation-and-graphs} shows that \mbox{$\mathsf{GCondNet}$}, using \textit{any} of the three types of graphs, outperforms an MLP with the same architecture on eight out of nine datasets, except for `metabric-dr', where they perform similarly.
-This supports our hypothesis that incorporating sample-wise structure improves performance.